TCM Tongue Diagnosis Guide: How to Read Color, Coating, Shape, and AI Tongue Analysis

 By noting where changes appear, practitioners can pinpoint which systems need support.

-Modern technology is making this ancient wisdom accessible to everyone.
-MyZenCheck uses 6 specialized AI models trained on thousands of tongue images to analyze:
+Modern technology can make tongue observation easier to repeat and document.
+MyZenCheck uses specialized AI models trained on clinically labeled tongue images to analyze:

 - Color variations across all regions